DMV Hearings After a DUI Arrest

 Why Having an Attorney Request the DMV Hearing Matters

-When a DUI attorney requests the DMV hearing:
+When a DUI defense attorney in Rancho Cucamonga requests the DMV hearing:

 In many cases, the DMV hearing also becomes a critical preview of the criminal case, revealing weaknesses in the prosecution’s evidence.